Automatically Enhancing the Quality of Android App Bug Reports: App-specific Information for

 \subsection{Development Dataset Construction}

-\subsubsection{Bug Report Collection.}
+\subsubsection{Bug Report Collection}

 We collected the 10 bug reports from the development set from prior work on S2R quality assessment~\cite{mahmud2025combining}.
-The bug reports are a subset of Saha \etal's dataset~\cite{saha2024toward} and span diverse bug types and apps. \rev{The bugs span nine Android apps from different domains (\eg\ finance tracking, file management, multimedia, \etc) and report various bug types: crashes (3), cosmetic issues (3), output problems (3), and a navigation bug (1).
-On average, the app execution models associated with the 10 bug reports contain 37.2 UI screens (ranging from 12 to 74 across) and 80.5 GUI interactions (ranging from 19 to 159). } The dataset includes OB/EB/S2R sentences, videos that show how to reproduce the bugs, and screenshots of the exercised app screen during automated/manual app exploration and execution.
+The bug reports span diverse bug types and apps: nine Android apps from various domains (finance tracking, file management, multimedia, \etc) and report various bug types: crashes (3), cosmetic issues (3), output problems (3), and a navigation bug (1).
+The app execution models associated with the 10 reports contain 37.2 UI screens (ranging from 12 to 74) and 80.5 GUI interactions (ranging from 19 to 159) on average. \looseness=-1

+The dataset includes OB/EB/S2R sentences, videos that show how to reproduce the bugs, and screenshots of the exercised app screen during automated/manual app exploration and execution.
 However, it does not include data required to validate report quality (\eg\ ground truth OB, EB, and S2R descriptions). \looseness=-1

-\subsubsection{Ground Truth Creation.}
+\subsubsection{Ground Truth Creation}

 To create ground truth S2Rs, we first identified a minimal reproduction scenario (a path of GUI interactions) in the app execution model that maps to the S2Rs in the reports.
 Once identified, we created natural language descriptions of the GUI interactions using GUI interaction metadata (\ie the action and the interacted GUI component). \looseness=-1